Can You Sell Your House & Keep the Mortgage?

 • Heighten your risk of equity loss or property damage

 In the world of home selling, there are many routes you could take.
 Know what is available to you — maybe your situation is well suited for a wraparound mortgage.
 Investigate your options.
-Before you commit to nonconventional financing, find out if a sale-leaseback program is a better choice for your needs and financial situation.
-Call (314) 353-9757 and one of our Truehold Advisors will reach out to review the process and answer your questions.
+Before you commit to nonconventional financing, find out if a sell and stay transaction is a better choice for your needs and financial situation.
+Call (314) 353-9757 and one of our Truehold representatives will reach out to review the process and answer your questions.

 Sources: